Shimba Hills National Reserve Day Trip from the Coast

 The reserve is located in high land that overlooks coastal plains and the Indian Ocean.
 A number of vantage points, such as Elephant Hill and Marere Viewpoint, are vantage points to view the rolling hills in the park, the distant ocean, and thick foliage.
 And on a clear day you can see the shape of Wasini Island.
 These are ideal places to take photographs or simply just where you can get some alone time with nature.

-4. Go to Sable Antelope Sanctuary
+Go to sable Antelope Sanctuary

 The park is a special sanctuary to sable antelopes, and the park safeguards one of the rare and beautiful antelopes in Kenya.
 With guided tours you can be able to explore further into the sanctuary zones where the elusive animals are mostly sighted on their grazing grounds in the open glades.